GuoYangLee/mimlab/join/index.md

 # {% include icon.html icon="fa-solid fa-hands-helping" %}Join

 We seek to build a multidisciplinary and diverse team of scientists and engineers.
-Ming-fai is committed to providing hands-on training and gradually fostering intellectual independence, while tailoring mentorship to individual needs.
+Guoyang is committed to providing hands-on training and gradually fostering intellectual independence, while tailoring mentorship to individual needs.

 {% include section.html %}